-SRE and parents Leaflet produced by the then DfEE, written for parents and carers, particularly those who may have worries about SRE at school, and for those who want to find out more.
+RSE and parents Leaflet produced by the then DfEE, written for parents and carers, particularly those who may have worries about RSE at school, and for those who want to find out more.

 Talk to your children about sex and relationships: support for parents, Sex Education Forum Factsheet number 31, 2003.